nicolasochem/tzip/proposals/tzip-12/tzip-12.md

 An FA2-compliant contract can implement TZIP-016:

-- If a contract does not contain the TZIP-016 `%metadata` big-map, it must provide token-specific-metadata through the `%metadata_token` big-map method.
+- If a contract does not contain the TZIP-016 `%metadata` big-map, it must provide token-specific-metadata through the `%token_metadata` big-map method.
 - Contracts implemented before the current revision of TZIP-12, should considered “legacy FA2,” for compatibility with these contracts, see the (deprecated) [Legacy Interface](#legacy-interface) section.